sithmartyr/Shola_Sith_Temple/Readme.txt

 ---Credits---
 Special thanks to Darth Martyr for teaching me how to map and help me with the obsticles I came across in the making of this map.
 Without him I would never have started mapping.
+He also fixed every bug I came across!

-Special Thanks to Loda for helping me with advanced mapping info.
+*Thanks to Loda for helping me with advanced mapping info and sharing some scripts.

-Special thanks to Circa and Radiuks for creating and helping me with some textures.
+*Thanks to Circa and Radiuks for creating some textures.
+Other textures by Martyr and Satele!
+*Thanks to Vondurr for helping me with several sound bytes and effects.
+*Thanks to Acrobat for his shader contributions and map tips.

-Added in October 2022, - A-Mountain by Acrobat Z-Mountain by Acrobat
+Added in October 2022, - A-Mountain by Acrobat Z-Mountain by Acrobat (Nov.
+2022)

 ATAT Vehicle walker by jhc